randdusing/cordova-plugin-bluetoothle/readme.md

 ##### Params #####
 * serviceUuids = An array of service IDs to filter the scan or empty array / null
 * allowDuplicates = True/false to allow duplicate advertisement packets, defaults to false. iOS only
+* scanMode = one of Android's scanMode.
+See [scanMode](http://developer.android.com/reference/android/bluetooth/le/ScanSettings.html#SCAN_MODE_BALANCED).
+Available from Android Lollipop (API 21), SCAN_MODE_OPPORTUNISTIC from 23 on.

 ```javascript
 {